Johann Sebastian Bach.

 A very young Bach stamp from the Ivory Coast.

-A very young Johann Sebastian Bach stamp, too.
+An also very young Johann Sebastian Bach stamp.
 From Burundi.
 There are 150 stamps related to the theme of Bach.

 Johann Sebastian Bach on stamps ... the video.
 Sorry, it's in English only.
+Forever and ever.
 Watch it anyway.

 There are Bach Videos as well, which introduce Bach cities and Bach places to you.
 With narrated text.
 Sorry, they are available in English and German only.
-But they are so short, and the music and the photos are beautiful.
+But they are short, and the music and the photos are beautiful.
 And so you experience German cities.
 Just try one.
 Here are three Bach videos examples.
 Just click the play button.
+If you like it, meet all Bach cities and Bach places.

 One of the Bach places: a short video.